UCL/dcprogs/documentation/source/install/install.rst

    or `mercurial <http://mercurial.selenic.com/>`_ and let the build process download eigen.

-To compile the python bindings for HJCFIT a few additional dependencies are needed.
+To compile the Python bindings for HJCFIT a few additional dependencies are needed.

 #.
 A working Python installation.
    Multiple different ways of installing python exist.
 In general we recommend `Anaconda <https://www.continuum.io/downloads>`_ but alternatives should work as well.
 In any case Python along with ``numpy`` and ``scipy`` should be installed.
 HJCFIT supports both Python 2.7 and Python 3

 #. `SWIG <http://www.swig.org/>`_ used to generate the wrappings between C++ and
    Python.